Viasat/network-stats-capstone/docs/Fall_2020_syllabus.md

 <br />

 ## Week 7: Binary Classifiers
-**<mark>NEW!</mark>**
 Nov 16 - 20

-> ### Discussion:
+### Discussion:
-> 1. Domain knowledge review
+1. Domain knowledge review
-> 2. HW 6 review, highlighting feature engineering and ML outcomes
+2. HW 6 review, highlighting feature engineering and ML outcomes
-> 3. Project Proposal: Base case (binary classifier) plus extension
+3. Project Proposal: Base case (binary classifier) plus extension
->     * What is minimum amount of data needed to make a binary classifier?
+    * What is minimum amount of data needed to make a binary classifier?
->     * What else can be classified (video provider, content, resolution, steady state vs. start up buffering, rebuffers/skips ahead in content)?
+    * What else can be classified (video provider, content, resolution, steady state vs. start up buffering, rebuffers/skips ahead in content)?
->     * What can of noise can be tolerated (noise limits)?
+    * What can of noise can be tolerated (noise limits)?

-> ### Assignment:
+### Assignment:
-> Iterate and improve your binary classifier
+Iterate and improve your binary classifier

->
-> 1. Create a classifier that can take network-stats data files as input, and outputs whether or not there is video streaming.
+1. Create a classifier that can take network-stats data files as input, and outputs whether or not there is video streaming.
->     * You should be able to run your classifier on any other students’ data
+    * You should be able to run your classifier on any other students’ data
->     * Provide instructions in README on how to run your model
+    * Provide instructions in README on how to run your model
-> 2. Produce code in commented git repo that allows for reproduction (by Viasat) in a docker container
+2. Produce code in commented git repo that allows for reproduction (by Viasat) in a docker container
-> 3. Provide confusion matrix and explain what the model gets wrong using specific examples from the data
+3. Provide confusion matrix and explain what the model gets wrong using specific examples from the data
-> 4. Submission will be 2+ Google Slides with key results, annotated
+4. Submission will be 2+ Google Slides with key results, annotated
->     * Include link to your GitHub model and docker container
+    * Include link to your GitHub model and docker container
->     * Include enough code snippets to convey understanding of how results were produced
+    * Include enough code snippets to convey understanding of how results were produced

 <br />
 <br />

-## Week 8: Thanksgiving Week
+## Week 8: Binary Classifiers, Q2 Project Proposals
+**<mark>NEW!</mark>**
+### Thanksgiving Week
 Nov 23 - 27
 ### Discussion
 We will be holding discussion this week!
 Make sure you attend.

+### Discussion:
+1. Domain knowledge review
+2. HW 7 review
+3. Q2 Project Proposals review

+### Assignment:
+1. Iterate and improve your binary classifier
+    * You should be able to run your classifier on any other students’ data
+    * Provide instructions in README on how to run your model
+2. Produce code in commented git repo that allows for reproduction (by Viasat) in a docker container
+3. Provide confusion matrix and explain what the model gets wrong using specific examples from the data
+4. Submission will be 2+ Google Slides with key results, annotated
+    * Include link to your GitHub model and docker container
+    * Include enough code snippets to convey understanding of how results were produced

 <br />
 <br />